-Natural gas vehicles are environmentally cleaner, less costly and quieter than diesel.
-Carbon and other emissions are significantly reduced while harmful particulate matter is virtually eliminated.
-Natural gas is also cheaper then diesel and widely accessible through a fast-growing refuelling infrastructure.
+Natural gas vehicles are environmentally cleaner, cheaper and quieter to run than diesel vehicles. carbon dioxide and NOx emissions are significantly reduced whilst harmful particulate matter is virtually eliminated.
+Natural gas is widely accessible through a fast-growing refuelling infrastructure.

 Natural gas typically provides a cost saving of around 30-40% compared to diesel.
 Increasing availability across Europe allows us to offer excellent value to our customers through innovative and flexible pricing structures including both gas and diesel Indexation.
 NGV users also benefit from the UK’s 10 year fixed duty differential ensuring duty on gas remains less than half that of diesel.